BDC Hamburger Icon

 On-premises call center software

-For an on-premises solution, you’ll need to install a private branch exchange (PBX) connected by cable runs to compatible equipment in your office.
-Your telco will also need to route the right number of lines to your office from the local telephone exchange.
+For an on-premises solution, you’ll need to install a private branch exchange (PBX) connected by cable that runs to compatible equipment in your office.
+Your telecommunications company will also need to route the right number of lines to your office from the local telephone exchange.

-Your telco or installer generally will provide you with software specific to your PBX.
+Your technology company or installer generally will provide you with software specific to your PBX.

 Cloud-based call center software

 Cloud-based call center infrastructure uses the internet and Voice over Internet Protocol (VoIP).
-It doesn’t require the upfront investment in hardware nor does it require your telco to run extra circuits from the exchange.
+It doesn’t require the upfront investment in hardware nor does it require your telecommunications company to run extra circuits from the exchange.

 All you need is a fast-enough connection to the internet to get started.
 You may need to purchase headsets with microphones to plug into desktops, laptops and other devices to make calls.
 Alternatively, you can buy specialist VoIP phones for your new system instead.

 As it’s internet-based, in many cases, you can be up and running with your system on the same day.
 You can add or remove lines instantaneously via your vendor’s online dashboard.
 VoIP-based call center providers charge per user or line per month.
 If you do need to reduce capacity, many will only charge you for that surplus until the end of the billing month.
-Please check each provider’s terms and conditions for confirmation of this though.
+However, it’s always a good idea to check each provider’s terms and conditions for confirmation of this.

 Cloud-based call center software is supplied with your VoIP phone system by your provider.